-- 74. The existing defence for metal detecting on a protected monument will be retained, subject to minor changes to modernise the drafting. - 75.
+- 73. The reference to a person's state of knowledge will also be changed in the section dealing with intentional damage to or destruction of a protected monument; an offence will have occurred if the accused knew or reasonably ought to have known that a monument was protected. - 74.
+The existing defence for metal detecting on a protected monument will be retained, subject to minor changes to modernise the drafting. - 75.
 These changes reflect the fact that the complete removal of the defence of ignorance would be too great a step and that there will be occasions where damage is caused without intent.
 For example, the precise extent of a monument on the ground may be difficult to determine.
 For this reason, damage or unauthorised works to monuments will not be strict liability offences. - 76.
-The status and location of a monument is currently notified to owners and occupiers at the time of scheduling and the designation is made the subject of a land charge.
-Furthermore, the information and advice that is available to the public and land owners has increased significantly since the 1979 Act and the Welsh Government is committed to ensuring that the quality of this information is improved still further.
+Owners and occupiers are currently notified of the status and location of a monument at the time of scheduling and the designation is made the subject of a land charge.
+Furthermore, the information and advice available to the public and land owners have increased significantly since the 1979 Act and the Welsh Government is committed to ensuring that the quality of such information is improved still further.
 The location and extent of all scheduled monuments will be made available on a publicly accessible, map-based, online database before the new provisions pass into law.